You’d think that since we homeschool my mornings would always go something like this:

 Okay, so some days go that way.
 But the reality is, between physical therapy sessions, music lessons, early morning ice skating, multiple doctors visits, regular dental appointments, and trips to the orthodontist each month – not to mention the random things that come up – there’s a lot of rushing around in the mornings to get to our various appointments and activities each week.
 One thing’s for sure, mornings can make or break the day.

 I’ve come up with 10 Hacks or Tips to Simplify Your Morning Routine if your day begins like our – jumping out of the bed as soon as the alarm goes off even though you really just want to shut it off and throw the blanket over your head and get a few more hours of sleep.

-I mean, we’ve been waking up at 3 am so we can leave by 4 am twice this week and for the next few weeks it looks like that’s going to be my reality!
+I mean, we’ve been waking up at 3:30 am or 4:00 am several times a week so Hannah can skate – and for the next few years it looks like that’s going to be my reality!
 Maybe you don’t have to get up that early, but regardless – mornings can be exhausting!

 1. Start the Night Before